neelpatel28/PYTHON-FOR-DATA-SCIENCE/README.md

 # PYTHON-FOR-DATA-SCIENCE

-This is lab manual of Python for Data Science which I created in my Sem 5.
+This is lab manual of Python for Data Science.